About the National CCAA

 The National CCAA Staff

 Joyce Masek leads the national office as executive director.
 Joyce started with the National CCAA in 2009 after spending more than 12 years in college admissions at Marquette University, a National CCAA member institution, and Kenyon College, a liberal arts institution in Gambier, Ohio.
 She also worked in admissions at Columbus School for Girls, an independent preK-12 day school in Columbus, Ohio.

 Joyce earned both her bachelor's and master's degrees from Boston College, another National CCAA member school.
 Joyce lives in Columbus, Ohio, with her husband, a professor at National CCAA member institution Ohio Dominican University, and their two children.

 Kate Deye supports the national office as program manager.
-Kate started with the National CCAA in 2019 and brings with her over 14 years of experience in college admissions.
+Kate started with the National CCAA in 2019 and brings with her over 15 years of experience in college admissions.
 She spent over five years in enrollment management at Xavier University, a National CCAA member institution, and has also worked as an application reader for Colgate University, Southern Methodist University, The George Washington University, National CCAA member institution Saint Louis University, and the QuestBridge Scholars Program.

 Kate earned both her bachelor's and master's degrees from Xavier University, and a certificate in college advising from the Teachers College at Columbia University.
 Kate lives in Cincinnati, Ohio, with her husband and their two daughters.